Double-pipe Heat Exchanger CFD Validation: Fluent Simulation Tutorial

 Double-pipe Heat Exchanger CFD Simulation

-Figure 1: A schematic showing the counter-flow principle in a Double-pipe CFD model.
+Figure 1: Schematic of the counter-flow principle used in the Double-pipe CFD model.

-Simulation Process: Modeling the Double-pipe Heat Exchanger Fluent Simulation
+Simulation Process: Modeling the Double-pipe Heat Exchanger in Fluent

 Table 1: Comparing CFD results with reference article